-with_constant_condition (condition: tc_python.material_to_material.ConstantCondition)
+with_constant_condition(condition: ConstantCondition)

 Sets the constant condition (either temperature of fraction of material B).
-This calculation type requires that either temperature or fraction of material B is set as a constant condition - the other one is set as an axis with_options (options: tc_python.step_or_map_diagrams.PropertyDiagramOptions) Sets the simulation options.
+This calculation type requires that either temperature or fraction of material B is set as a constant condition - the other one is set as an axis.

-Parameters condition - The condition
+condition - The condition